Sonia Pressman Fuentes

 - The U.S. Holocaust Memorial Museum in Washington, D.C., has the diary that Sonia’s brother, Hermann, began keeping in German shorthand in Berlin, Germany, on his 18th birthday, July 21, 1932; continued in Antwerp, Belgium; and concluded in the Bronx on November 29, 1935.
 It also has the English translation of that diary prepared by Hermann and his granddaughter, Debbie Gold Linick.
 The Museum also has over 70 pictures (all of which are originals) of Sonia's family, the Pressman family, as well as postcards and other artifacts.
 Sonia's contact there is Julie Cohen, who is with the Holocaust Survivors and Victims Database.

 - The National Museum of Jewish History in Philadelphia, PA, has an exhibit on the feminist movement, which includes a picture of some of NOW’s founders, including Sonia, which Sonia provided to the museum, at the request of the museum’s staff.

 - The Museum of Family History website, created and maintained by Steven Lasky, contains textual material about Sonia and her family.
 To access it: go to the website, type “Sonia Fuentes” in the Search rectangular box on the right-hand side at the top, click “Search” and if the box titled “Site Search” appears, click on that.
 That website includes the English translation of Hermann's diary, as edited by Steven Lasky.
 It also contains the following photographs of Sonia’s family in pre-WW II Poland and Germany:

 - The Schlesinger Library on the History of Women in America in Cambridge, MA and the American Jewish Archives in Cincinnati, OH have collections of Sonia's papers, photographs, tapes, CDs, and DVDs.
 The largest collection of Sonia's papers and other material is at the Schlesinger.
-Sonia's contact there is Kathy Jacob, curator of manuscripts.
+Sonia’s contact there is Jenny Gotwals, Curator for Gender and Society.
 The Schlesinger has organized Sonia's collection and created a finding aid for it that is online here.